fdg-rp/web-landing/content/1.news/1.articles/fat-duck-dictionary.md

 ## C

 **Code Zero**
-: An in-character phrase used to tell other players your game previously crashed.
-I.e. *'Sorry guys I'm back, code zero'ed.'*
+: An in-character phrase used to tell other players your game previously crashed. i.e. *'Sorry guys I'm back, code zero'ed.'*

 ## D

+**Danny**
+: An in-character way of referring to a player who is new within the community or server i.e. *"There is a danny at pillbox running around!"*

 **Deported**
-: An in-character way of referring to a player who has been banned.
-I.e. "Billy got deported for a month"
+: An in-character way of referring to a player who has been banned. i.e. "Billy got deported for a month."

-**Danny**
-: An in-character way of referring to a player who is new within the community or server I.e. *"There is a danny at pillbox running around"*

 ## E